cdown/dwm/README.md

 script).

-A lot of the code is unused (eg. I don't use the bar, window titles, etc.) but in order to minimise merge conflicts, the dead code is left alone.
+A lot of the code is unused (eg. I don't use the bar, window titles, etc.) but in order to minimise merge conflicts, the dead code is left alone, and we just rely on compiler constant folding to do dead code removal.

 # Patches